Youth Scholarship Championship

 Note: on some devices you may need to scroll down for details, downloadable entry form and online registration.

 The Skagit Valley USBC Youth Scholarship Championship bowling tournament will be held on February 15-16, 2020 at Riverside Lanes in Mt.
 Vernon, Washington.
 This tournament is open to all youth members of the USBC.
-At least $1,000 will be added to the prize fund for this event, donated by the Skagit Valley USBC Youth Committee.
-Other sponsorship money will be solicited up until the event.
+At least $1,000 will be added to the prize fund for this event.
 Prizes will be distributed into the youth’s SMART accounts.

 Scroll down for downloadable entry form and online registration.